itsnehagarg/AIinAction/README.md

 5. Agentic AI

-Agentic AI
+Agentic AI:

+Characteristics:

+1. Autonomous
+2. Goal oriented
+3. Context awareness
+4. Adaptability
+5. planning
+6. reasoning

+Components:

 Planning: LLM will plan, reason, communicate with the user
 Orchestrator: Plan needs to be executed.
-This is done with the help of the framework like Langraph
+This is done with the help of the framework like Langraph.
+Task sequencing, conditional routing, retry logic, looping n iteration, delegation,
+Tools: External actions are done through tools like making calls to APIs, long term memory, state tracking, knowledge base
+Memory: short-term, long-term memory, state tracking is doen through memmory
+Supervisor: Notify to the user for approvals